Where DID those Roma Nova titles come from?

-So I’m taking the opportunity of changing the covers to spiffy new ones to go into the gory detail.
-One major consideration was that the titles had to be understandable to a non-Latin speaking reader, yet retain a strongly Roman tone.
+So when I changed the covers to spiffy new ones, I took the opportunity to go into the gory detail.
+One major consideration was that the titles had to be understandable to a range of readers, many non-Latin speaking, yet retain a strongly Roman tone.
 This was not easy!

 INCEPTIO